gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipService.md

 ## DESCRIPTION
 The **Get-AipService** cmdlet gets the activation status of the protection service from Azure Information Protection for your tenant.
 The status of the protection service is enabled (activated) or disabled (deactivated).

 You can also view this information in a management portal.
-For more information, see [Activating Azure Rights Management](https://docs.microsoft.com/information-protection/deploy-use/activate-service).
+For more information, see [Activating the protection service from Azure Information Protection](https://docs.microsoft.com/information-protection/deploy-use/activate-service).

 ## EXAMPLES